easeflyer/wk/README.md

 SELECT count(au.level) as count FROM usertree as ut, adminuser as au where ut.user_id=au.id and ut.parent_id=3 order by au.level DESC LIMIT 0,3

+update adminuser
+set adminuser.amount = adminuser.amount+ehclist.output from adminuser, ehclist
+where adminuser.type=ehclist.id

+SELECT sum(au.level) as count FROM usertree as ut, adminuser as au where ut.user_id=au.id and ut.parent_id=3 order by au.level DESC LIMIT 0,3

+SELECT concat(au.level) as count FROM usertree as ut, adminuser as au where ut.user_id=au.id and ut.parent_id=3 order by au.level DESC LIMIT 0,3